UzairKhan907503/EnhanceITProject/README.md

-# Welcome to Basic Restaurant!
+# Welcome to Weather Application!

-It's an app built using the MVVM, Repository Pattern and Clean Architecture.
-It uses the [RestaurantProducts API](http://mobcategories.s3-website-eu-west-1.amazonaws.com/) and displays all the products of the restaurant under specific categories.
+It's an app built using the MVI, Repository Pattern and Clean Architecture on top of feature modules.
+It uses the [Weather API](https://api.worldweatheronline.com/premium/v1/weather.ashx) and displays weather details for specific city.

 ## Index